os-js/manual.os-js.org/src/v3/development/README.md

 For development you need `git`, `node` and `npm` (see installation requirements).

-> Note: **It is highly recommended that you either manage your node installation with [nvm](https://github.com/creationix/nvm) or [modify you npm setup](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to prevent permission errors when using the npm link feature.**
+> **[warning] It is highly recommended that you either manage your node installation with [nvm](https://github.com/creationix/nvm) or [modify you npm setup](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to prevent permission errors when using the npm link feature.**

 ## Docker